- Academic Honesty Policy

 - Class mailbox for assignments are in the TA room.
 There are 16 (8 large with drop slots, 4 large without drop slots, 4 small without drop slots).
 The TA Coordinator can assign boxes and keeps the keys. email@example.com

 - The department purchases coffee and filters for the coffee maker in the CSB lounge.
 Users of the coffee equipment are responsible for cleaning the coffee maker after use.
-Fore more information, please stop by at the front office.
+For more information, stop by at the front office.

 - You can subscribe to announcements for lectures.
 Evelyn Guzman can assist with ordering, setting up and cleaning up food for meetings and colloquiums, as well as keys, A/V and other logistics.